openlibhums/memory-alpha/content/pages/support/identifiers/crossref-article-doi.md

   Enables or disables DOI registration for the journal.
 If disabled, no DOIs will be minted.

 Use Crossref test deposit server
- Sends DOIs to Crossref’s test system instead of the live system.
+ Sends DOIs to Crossref's test system instead of the live system.
 Useful for testing only.

 - Crossref username
    Your Crossref account username.